New Patient Rooms at White Plains Hospital

-The rooms have been designed to maximize patient comfort, speed recovery, minimize infections and enhance safety, and encourage privacy and sleep.
+The rooms have been designed to maximize patient comfort, speed recovery, enhance safety, and encourage privacy and sleep.
 In addition, patients’ visitors will find themselves in a supportive, welcoming environment while visiting their loved ones in the Hospital.

 Click here to see some of the features that increase comfort and safety for our patients and their visitors.

 For the safety of all patients, please do not bring any electrical appliances into the Hospital.
 They may interfere with the safe operation of important medical equipment.
 Battery-operated appliances are recommended.

 Cellular phone policy